"You should hire an editor."

 (For an example of hiring a freelance editor, here is great article by author India Drummond.)

-If you are looking for an edit that takes into account every one of those levels, then you might be looking at something like 15 cents a word (so $15,000 for a 100,000 word book) and a month’s turnaround.
+If you are looking for an edit that takes into account every one of those levels, then you might be looking at a fee of about 15 cents a word (so $15,000 for a 100,000 word book) and a month’s turnaround.
 All-over editing is a lot of work and requires a lot of skills, so it doesn’t come cheap and it won’t happen quickly.
 (Fees vary widely, so I’m going with what seems to me to be reasonable.
 Much higher than that, and I’d warn you off.)

 SO…. you can save money by figuring out the sort of editing you need.
 In other words, being very clear when you’re paying someone to “edit” exactly what level of “editing” you’re asking for.
 And depending on your own strengths and weaknesses, you might well be capable of successfully taking on certain aspects of the editing process yourself.
 Or if you’ve already been through a total edit, you might have learned enough about your own abilities that you can pinpoint exactly what you need (and in that case, you might hire someone to work by the hour, rather than by the word).

 Keep that in mind!
 Not all editors are equally good at all aspects of editing.
-(For example, I'm a great line editor, a very good content editor, and just adequate at copy-editing and proofreading.)
+(For example, full disclosure: I'm a great line editor, a very good content editor, and only good enough at copy-editing and proofreading.)

 And not all writers need every level of editing!
 Great storytellers are not always great writers.
 But a great storyteller might not need a content editor– she already has good “story grammar,” knowing how to pace and dramatize and characterize.
 She might need help, however, making the prose match the story.

 ‘Wordsmiths’ like journalists, teachers, or technical writers might not need much line-editing, as they already experiment and edit sentences as they write.
 They might, however, benefit from story-editing, because they can’t always see the big picture of plot and character and scene.